maxadamo/galera_proxysql/README.md

 ### SSL

-This modules enables SSL offload by default (SSL between ProxySQL and backend is in the [ToDo](#todo) list).
-As you probably now SSL usage is optional, unless otherwise configured on a per use basis.
+This module offloads and enables SSL by default (SSL between ProxySQL and backend is in the [ToDo](#todo) list).
+As you may now SSL usage is optional on the client side, unless otherwise configured on a per use basis.

-You may let proxySQL use its own self-signed certificate, but **beware** of the facts that in this case the certificate will be different on each node of the cluster and you'll have to sync it manually.
+You may let proxySQL use its own self-signed certificate, but **beware** that in this case the certificate will be different on each node of the cluster and you'll have to sync it manually.

 Alternatively you can set `manage_ssl` to `true` and specify your own certificates.